thinking-with-computers/ludus-spec/README.md

 add (1, 2, 3)
 ```

-Eech line is evaluated on its own, and returns the value to which it evaluates.
+Each line is evaluated on its own, and returns the value to which it evaluates.
 Literals (naturally) evaluate to themselves.
 Function calls are invoked and return their return value.
 Bound names return the value that is bound to them.
 Unbound names raise errors (they cannot be evaluated).

 ##### Blocks
 A block is a group of expressions that are evaluated in order, together, which returns the value of the last expression.
 Blocks are wrapped in curly braces: `{1; 2; 3} &=> 3`.
 A block is treated as a single expression by code outside it.
 So, you could write: